-Measure the number of new housing units approved by June 2020
+Measure the number of new housing units approved through March 2022

-This goal is measured by tracking the number of new housing units where a building permit has been issued.
+This goal is measured by tracking the number of new housing units where a building unit has been approved.

 Comparison of Housing Units Issued and Built

 This chart represents both housing permits issued and housing units built.
 While not all permits that are issued will result in built homes, these metrics act as indicators for the overall state of growth and economic vitality in our communities.